queryluke/masseffect-5e-data/data/class-features/omni-shield-2.md

 This damage detonates primed targets, but you are immune to any detonating effects.

 __Cryo Shield__.
 Gain all the benefits of Omni-Shield.
-In addition, a target hit by a Cryo Shield attack takes 1d8 cold damage and must succeed on a DC 13 Strength saving throw or become <condition id="frozen"/> until the end its next turn.
+In addition, a target hit by a Cryo Shield attack takes 1d8 cold damage and must succeed on a DC 13 Strength saving throw or become <me-condition id="frozen"/> until the end its next turn.